10 Tips to Help Your Kids Fall Asleep Fast

 This is a common question all parents puzzle over at one time or another.
 Not only will kids find ways to avoid bedtime, they will often "go to bed" only to call your name and climb out of bed 10 minutes later.
-It can be so defeating for parents.
+It can be so defeating for parents, especially when they never get the opportunity to sleep alone.

 I've had some great luck with some extremely stubborn, sleep-aversive children.
 I'm referring to children ages 3 to 8.
 In my nannying days, I've had parents express shock over the fact that I actually got their son or daughter to go to bed!
 Here's what I figured out about the bedtime routine, and here's what I will share with you: